-- anyone who does not enter the site is not required to be cleanshaven, trained or fit tested.
-Infrequent visitors may be exempt from this policy and are defined as any non-employee, contractor or consultant who is on the site for a short duration (one day maximum) and infrequently (one visit per quarter maximum) - exempt individuals are limited to performing consultation type work such as audits, inspections, and tours and must be accompanied by a site except. - pick-up and delivery personnel of non-process materials are exempt (e.g., UPS, storehouse).
-Pick-up and delivery personnel of process materials are only exempt if there is no potential for exposure to the material - All respiratory protection equipment must meet the CSA and Ministry of Labour standard. - Appropriate respiratory protection shall be worn when there is a potential inhalation exposure to hazardous materials (including vapours, fibres, dust, etc.) or where procedures specify their use. - The Sarnia manufacturing site respiratory protection program defines the requirements for the individuals who must be clean-shaven in the face seal area and those who require fit testing and training. - Local SCBA or unit packs are for emergency service only. - All planned work or training/monthly compliance tests should be done using work packs or SCBA obtained from the SCBA shop (Imperial employees only).
-Contractors are responsible for supplying their own respiratory equipment. - Respirators must be cleaned and properly stored after use.
+- Clean-shaven is defined as having no facial hair in the face-piece to face seal area.
+To assist in clarifying what is meant by clean-shaven, refer to Figure 02.01.01 from the Imperial respiratory protection guide. - All respiratory protection equipment must meet the CSA and Ministry of Labour standard. - Appropriate respiratory protection shall be worn when there is a potential inhalation exposure to hazardous materials (including vapours, fibres, dust, etc.) or where procedures specify their use. - The Sarnia manufacturing site respiratory protection program defines the requirements for the individuals who must be clean-shaven in the face seal area and those who require fit testing and training. - Local SCBA or unit packs are for emergency service only. - Respirators must be cleaned and properly stored after use.
 Refer to the manufacturer's instructions for cleaning and sanitizing procedures and products. - Respirators should be inspected before each use to ensure proper fit and function.